Prag8855/aab/content/guides/german-work-visa.md

     reviews/german-work-visa/johanna-sieben.md
 ---

-In this guide, I show you how to apply for the German work visa and the EU Blue Card.
+This guide shows you how to apply for a German work visa or EU Blue Card.

 - The **[German work visa](/glossary/Work%20Visa)** is a [residence permit](/glossary/Aufenthaltstitel) that lets you work as an employee in Germany.
 - The **[EU Blue Card](/glossary/Blue%20Card)** is like a work visa, but better.
 The application process is almost the same.